Fernando Paillet

-Fernando Paillet (27 October 1880 – 3 November 1967), was an Argentine photographer who portrayed the colonisation and life of the settlers in Esperanza, an agricultural colony founded in 1856 in Santa Fe Province (Argentina).
+Fernando Paillet (27 October 1880 – 3 November 1967), was an Argentine photographer.
+He portrayed the colonisation and life of the settlers in Esperanza, an agricultural colony founded in 1856 in Santa Fe Province.
 Paillet defined himself as a "provincial photographer that recorded the pampa gringa".

-Paillet is considered one of the most notable photographers of the first half of the 20th century.
+Paillet is one of the most notable photographers of the first half of the 20th century.

-Biography
+Early life

-Named Fernando Basilio Paillet, he was son of Clotilde Insinger, granddaughter of Peter Zimmerman, the first colony that died in Esperanza.
-Paillet started with photography at a very early age, becoming an employee of the Lutser studio of Santa Fe in 1898.
-In 1899 Paillet acquired his first camera, a Widmayer, and returned to his born town.
+Paillet was the son of Clotilde Insinger, granddaughter of Peter Zimmerman, the first colony that died in Esperanza.
+Paillet started photography while young, becoming an employee of the Lutser studio of Santa Fe in 1898.
+In 1899 Paillet acquired his first camera, a Widmayer, and returned to his hometown.

+Career

-At the beginning of the twentieth century he established in Esperanza to work as photographer.
-He opened his own studio in 1902, continuing his career until 1950.
-Paillet became the most renowned photographer of the city, recording its traditions and landscapes with his camera.
-He a wide range of people such as majors, police chiefs, judges, ladies of charity and other anonymous personalities.
+At the beginning of the twentieth century he worked as a photographer in Esperanza.
+He opened a studio in 1902, continuing until 1950.
+Paillet became the city's most renowned photographer, recording its traditions and landscapes.
+He interacted with including majors, police chiefs, judges, ladies of charity and other anonymous personalities.